AudioCommons/audio-commons-logo/guidelines/construction-breathing-space.md

 #Construction & breathing space

-The logo is used with a breathing space defined by using an o's width (see image below).
+The logo is used with a breathing space defined by the width of a letter 'o' (see image below).
 All exported files in this repository already honor the correct breathing space.

 A sharp (no blur) 30% black shadow is used on the colour logos.